Seagate/cloudfuse/README.md

 ## Basic Use

 The quickest way to get started with Cloudfuse is to use the GUI.
 Open Cloudfuse from the desktop shortcut to launch it.
-If you installed Cloudfuse from an archive, you can run the GUI by running `cloudfuseGUI` from the extracted archive.
+If you installed Cloudfuse from an archive, run `cloudfuseGUI` from the extracted archive.
 To run the GUI from source, see instructions [here](https://github.com/Seagate/cloudfuse/wiki/Running-the-GUI-from-source).

-- Choose mount settings
+- Choose mount settings:
   - Select the desired type of cloud (Azure or S3).
   - Click `config` to open the settings window.
-  - Enter the credentials for your cloud storage container
+  - Enter the credentials for your cloud storage container.
   (see [here for S3](https://github.com/Seagate/cloudfuse/wiki/S3-Storage-Configuration), or [here for Azure](https://github.com/Seagate/cloudfuse/wiki/Azure-Storage-Configuration) credential requirements).
   - Select file caching or streaming mode (see [File-Cache](https://github.com/Seagate/cloudfuse/wiki/File-Cache) and [Streaming](https://github.com/Seagate/cloudfuse/wiki/Streaming) for details).
   - Close the settings window and save your changes.

-  Cloudfuse will store the config file in `C:\Users\{username}\AppData\Roaming` on Windows and in `/opt/cloudfuse/` on Linux.
+  The config file is written to this location on Windows: `C:\Users\{username}\AppData\Roaming`, and on Linux: `/opt/cloudfuse/`.
-  You can also edit the config file directly (see [guide](https://github.com/Seagate/cloudfuse/wiki/Config-File)).
+  You can view and edit the config file directly (see [guide](https://github.com/Seagate/cloudfuse/wiki/Config-File)).
-- Mount your container
+- Mount your container:
-  - Click `Browse` Through the main window in the GUI, browse to the location you want your cloud to be mounted, then select the EMPTY folder you want.
+  - Click `Browse` in the main window and browse to the EMPTY folder you want to mount your container in.
 You may need to create this folder.
   - Click `Mount`.
   - Watch for status messages below.
 On success, your files will appear in the mount directory.
     Note: if mount fails with an error mentioning WinFSP, you may need to install WinFSP (see [installation instructions](#installation)).

   On Windows, mounted containers will persist across system restarts.

-- Unmount
+- Unmount:
   - Make sure the mount directory you want to unmount is listed.
 If it isn't, click `browse` and select it.
   - Click the `unmount` mutton.
   - Watch for a status message below.
 On success, the mount directory will become empty.